Faithful Ruslan

 According to the author, the purpose of the novel was "to see the hell through the eyes of a dog who assumes it is a paradise".

-"Ruslan" is a Russian given name, acquired the gist of high style after the poem Ruslan and Ludmila by Alexander Pushkin.
+"Ruslan" was the name of the dog and a Russian given name that acquired popularity after the poem Ruslan and Ludmila by Alexander Pushkin.

+History

+The first version of the novel was written during 1963-1965.
+It was initially published in 1975 by Posev publishing house of Russian emigrées in West Germany.
+The author dates the version submitted for this edition by 1974.